longevity-consortium/SysBioM001Paper/DIRAC/README.md

 ### 3. Code03_LC-M001-proteomics_DIRAC-WGCNA.ipynb
 This Jupyter Notebook performed the DIRAC analysis of the LC M001 liver proteomics dataset using Weighted Gene Correlation Network Analysis (WGCNA; Langfelder, P. & Horvath, S. BMC Bioinform.
 2008)-derived module set.
 This notebook was run on the Python kernel.
 Output:
-* Cleaned module metadata, which is incorporated into Supplementary Data 2 in R sub-notebook
+* Cleaned module metadata, which was incorporated into Supplementary Data 2 in R sub-notebook
-* DIRAC measures, which are used in statistical analysis (R sub-notebook)
+* DIRAC measures, which were used in statistical analysis (R sub-notebook)
 * Figure 3f–i

 ### 4. Code04_LC-M001-proteomics_DIRAC-WGCNA-test.ipynb